 In the Dutch ports it all comes together: oil, coal, natural gas, biomass, heat, steam, wind and solar energy.
 It is the powerful foundation for providing energy (carriers) to large parts of North-West Europe.
 These ports are not only logistical hubs, they are also energy hubs.
 The power plants in the Port of Rotterdam, for example, provide power to a quarter of the industry and homes in the Netherlands.
 Together with the petrochemical industry in the port, they are responsible for 17% of Dutch CO2emissions.
 During our next event on November 9th we will zoom in on the role of Dutch ports in the energy transition.
-Our first speaker will be Caroline Kroes, Program Lead Energy Transition Strategy of the Port of Rotterdam.
-The other speaker will be confirmed soon!
-Together we will be discussing the following questions:
+Xander Japin, Business manager & Secretary Energy Transition at Port of Rotterdam and Joey van Elswijk, Startegy Consultant at the Port of Amsterdam will be discussing the following questions with us:

 - How do the ports deal with the changing energy landscape towards sustainability?